zendesk/maxwell/docs/docs/config.md

 events from the host described by `replication_host`, `replication_user`, ...
 Note that bootstrapping is not available in this configuration.

+### running multiple instances of maxwell against the same master
+***
+Maxwell can operate with multiple instances running against a single master, in different configurations.
+This can be useful if you wish to have producers running in different configurations, for example producing different groups of tables to different topics.
+Each instance of Maxwell must be configured with a unique `client_id`, in order to store unique binlog positions.

+#### multiple instances on a 5.5 server

+With MySQL 5.5 and below, each replicator (be it mysql, maxwell, whatever) must also be configured with a unique `replica_server_id`.
+This is a 32-bit integer that corresponds to mysql's `server_id` parameter.
+The value you configure should be unique across all mysql and maxwell instances.

 <script>
   jQuery(document).ready(function () {
     jQuery("table").addClass("table table-condensed table-bordered table-hover");
   });
 </script>

-### running multiple instances of maxwell against the same master
-***
-Maxwell can operate with multiple instances running against a single master, in different configurations.
-This can be useful if you wish to have producers running in different configurations, for example producing different groups of tables to different topics.
-In order to run multiple instances, you must give each instance a unique `client_id`.